 12. Whedon says he chose whiteout fades, as opposed to traditional fade outs, because it just felt appropriate.
 Fade outs dissipate energy, and he wanted the opposite of that.

-13. The scene where Benedict starts doing push-ups in front of Beatrice gave Whedon real pause.
+13. The scene where Benedick starts doing push-ups in front of Beatrice gave Whedon real pause.
 “I confess that as a director, I wasn’t sure.
 Alexis didn’t rehearse this with me… he didn’t tell anybody what he was going to do.”
-Whedon questioned if they could go that far in Benedict’s buffoonery, but he acknowledges now that it earns one of the film’s biggest laughs from audiences.
+Whedon questioned if they could go that far in Benedick’s buffoonery, but he acknowledges now that it earns one of the film’s biggest laughs from audiences.

 14. Maher told Whedon that making the film was an immense amount of fun, in part because he had never played a villain before.
 “I found that incomprehensible because he is far too handsome to be a good person.”
 Maher had also never performed Shakespeare before.